-- 7.1 A match is started by a free pass, ground touch or uncontested punt.
+- 7.1 A match is started by a free pass, or uncontested punt.
 After the start, any player who is onside may take the ball and run with it.
 Any player may throw it.
 Any player may give the ball to another player.
-Any player may touch tackle a player holding the ball.
+Any player may remove a tag from a player holding the ball.
 Any player may ground the ball in in-goal.
 Whatever a player does must be in accordance with the laws of the game.
-The ball must not be kicked in open play. - Sanction: Free pass - 7.2 Should an event occur which is not covered by these Laws, play restarts with a free pass to the team last in possession of the ball.
+A player may not kick the ball in open play.
+Sanction: Free pass - 7.2 Should an event occur which is not covered by these Laws, play restarts with a free kick to the team last in possession of the ball.
 If neither team was in possession, the attacking team is awarded the free pass.